FoalTS/foal/docs/security/authentication.md

 ### `PermissionRequired(perm: string)`

-`PermissionRequired` is a pre-hook to restrict the access to users with a given permission.
+`PermissionRequired` is a hook to restrict the access to users with a given permission.

-If no user is authenticated the pre-hook returns an `HttpResponseUnauthorized`.
+If no user is authenticated the hook returns an `HttpResponseUnauthorized`.

-If the user does not have the required permission then the pre-hook returns an `HttpResponseForbidden`.
+If the user does not have the required permission then the hook returns an `HttpResponseForbidden`.

 *Example*:
 ```typescript